 In 1985, Alf sold the business to a London businessman (who also bought JRJ Cycles)--see Paul Hetchin Remembers for his reasons why.
 The new owner placed the operations under new management.
 Operations continued under this arrangement until about 1989; Alf carried on as a part-time consultant until 1990.

-To promote the brand, Alf took a consignment of new frames to a trade show in Long Beach California in 1985.
+To promote the brand, Alf took a consignment of new frames to a trade show in Long Beach California in 1985 or 86.
 After the show, they were left in the possession of a northern California dealer.
 Alf (or the intended purchaser) did not claim them, and so they remained in storage for nearly 20 years.
 Five of them have surfaced.
 Three of them bear the frame numbers H13265, H13266, and H13267, the penultimate confirmed Southend numbers; two others bear 86003 and 86004, very early Jackson-period numbers.
+A correspondent to this web site claims he saw and owned 86001, purchased from the Calif. show.

 Above: some of the frames from the Long Beach trade show.
 (Fotos courtesy of the (sometime)owners.)